 Return the brownies to the oven and continue baking until the topping is set, about 20-25 minutes.
 Brownies will stop jiggling and topping will look deep golden brown.
-Internal temperature will be about 190ºF.
+Toothpick inserted inside will have a few moist crumbs on it.
 (If your topping starts to brown too much on the edges before the inside is done, apply aluminum foil around the edges as you would with a pie.)

 Remove from oven and cool completely before cutting, about 2- 2 1/2 hours.

 In a medium bowl, stir together maple syrup, butter, brown sugar, egg, maple extract and salt until well combined.

 Stir in pecans until well coated with maple syrup mixture.